-- makes no forecast of energy prices but accepts that BC Ferries has relied on a reasonable forecast provided by major Canadian banks in its projections of fuel prices and costs to the end of fiscal 2008. - agrees that, in view of the major increase in fuel oil costs, the situation is extraordinary and the increase in fuel oil costs has an extraordinary component that meets the requirements of Section 42 (2)(b). - accepts that BC Ferries forecast for the future balances in the Deferral Accounts are reasonable and in accordance with the banks' forecasts of oil prices.
+- makes no forecast of energy prices but accepts that BC Ferries has relied on a reasonable forecast provided by major Canadian banks in its projections of fuel prices and costs to the end of fiscal 2008. - agrees that, in view of the major increase in fuel oil costs, the situation is extraordinary and the increase in fuel oil costs has an extraordinary component that meets the requirements of Section 42 (2)(b). - accepts that BC Ferries forecast for the future balances in the Deferral Accounts are reasonable and are based on the banks' forecasts of oil prices and an exchange value of US 80cents for the Canadian dollar.